artgish/helper-scripts/db_connect/README.md

 # db_connect

+> Note.
+AI generated readme.

-A unified command-line interface for managing and connecting to multiple database types with secure, reusable connection configurations.
+A unified command-line interface for managing and connecting to multiple database types with reusable connection configurations.

 ## Description